The extended diffusive Sachdev-Ye-Kitaev model as a sort of "strange metal": Introduction

 A burst of interest comes now from the appearance of a new exactly solvable model in $0+1-d$ dimension, the Sachdev-Ye-Kitaev (SYK)\cite{sachdevye,kitaev,kitaev06} model, which describes random all-to-all ${\cal{J}}-$ interaction between $N$ Majorana fermions.
 The SYK model has become highly popular as a holographic dual for gravity theories of black holes \cite{maldacena98,sach10,policastro}.
 Although it appears as the farthest possible from a realistic description of any real material, its extension to higher space dimensions could make it a useful prototype model for NFL.

-Generalized SYK models have been proposed with extension to higher space dimensions \cite{guQi,davison,song,berkooz,chew,haldarBanerjee,patel18B,chowdhurySenthil}, most of them having in mind applications to High Critical Temperature ($HT_c$) superconducting materials.
+Generalized SYK models have been proposed with extension to higher space dimensions \cite{lantagne,guQi,davison,song,berkooz,chew,haldarBanerjee,patel18B,chowdhurySenthil}, most of them having in mind applications to High Critical Temperature ($HT_c$) superconducting materials.
 There are complex fermion versions of the SYK model\cite{fuSachdev,chaWentzell,davison,klebanov}.

 Lattice anisotropy which characterises the cuprates and their $2-d$ $CuO$ planes would motivate preference for two space dimensions.
 We are unable to bridge "bad" or "strange" metals and Quantum Spin Liquids on one side\cite{varma,carlson,jain} with the SYK model on the other side\cite{sach10,patel,haldarShenoy,chowdhury20A, chowdhury20B,davison,cha}, but we concentrate on the circumstance of approximate symmetry breaking in the infrared (IR) limit, when there is scaling to strong interaction $ {\cal{J}} \to \infty, N\to \infty$, but finite $\beta {\cal{J}}/N $ ratio.
 Fermionic pseudo Goldstone modes (pGm) arise and additional bosonic excitations, when the hopping on a $2-d$ space lattice also includes the first UV corrections\cite{noi}.

 In fact, in the IR limit, hopping in the lattice can be dealt with within lowest perturbative order.
 The response of the fermionic excitations, in the conformal symmetry limit, to an external driving to be specified, gives rise to the celebrated linear temperature dependence of the resistivity and to the constancy in temperature of the thermal conductivity.
 However, the kinetic term added to the model requires the addition of a complex $U(1)$ phase to the real fields, which couples with the fermionic pGm beyond the IR limit and gives rise to bosonic collective and diffusive modes\cite{song,cai18A,noi}.
 The original part of this work focuses on these modes, which we call Q-excitations.
 We set up an hydrodynamical description of these energy modes which, by transporting energy, are responsible for the thermalization of the system in a temperature window $ T_{coh}\lesssim T \lesssim T_0$.
 The temperature $T_0$, with $ \beta T_0 \sim {\cal{O}} \left (\beta {\cal{J}}/N \right )$ (the notation $ {\cal{O}} ( ...) $ means "order of "), is given by Eq.(\ref{tdisst}) and is assumed to be the temperature threshold above which, on the basis of what found in the $0+1-d$ SYK model, a "scrambled phase" leading to quantum chaos is expected in the SYK system.